itaulli/comp/README.md

 # comp

-This respository contains work done in the Spring semmester of 2018 for PHYS 5322: Computational Physics
+This respository contains work done in Spring 2018 for PHYS 5322: Computational Physics